-Kenya Power CEO under arrest over allegations of economic crimes - police
+Kenya Power CEO under arrest over allegations of economic crimes: police

 The prosecutor’s office said some of the charges arose from a 2012 contract involving Kenya Power and Muwa Trading which led to the loss of $3.1 million for the supply of transformers, most of which the prosecutor said were faulty.

-The office said other charges arose from the awards of labour and transport contracts in 2017.
+The office said other charges arose from the awards of labor and transport contracts in 2017.

 The government led by President Uhuru Kenyatta, who was re-elected last year, has said it is undertaking a renewed push to tackle graft.

-But few high profile convictions have occurred since Kenyatta first took office in 2013, leaving many Kenyans sceptical about the latest moves to prosecute dozens of civil servants over the disappearance of nearly $100 million from the coffers of a government agency. [nL5N1T02Y3]
+But few high profile convictions have occurred since Kenyatta first took office in 2013, leaving many Kenyans skeptical about the latest moves to prosecute dozens of civil servants over the disappearance of nearly $100 million from the coffers of a government agency. [nL5N1T02Y3]

 Reporting by Humphrey Malalo and George Obulutsa.
 Editing by Jane Merriman